enkidevs/curriculum/javascript/core/functions-ii/functions-are-objects.md

 category: must-know

+standards:
+  js.functions: 10

+tags:
+  - introduction
+  - workout
+  - deep
+  - obscura

 ---
 ## Content

 Every function in JavaScript is also an object.

 This means we can assign a function to a variable which can be used to execute the function - this is called a *function expression*: